Talk of stress seems to be everywhere these days. But why?

 The Relaxation Response

 So, how do you awaken this elusive relaxation response?
 It’s all about learning how to manage stress correctly, finding the right stress relievers that work for you.
 This includes managing stress at home and at work.
-Concerning the latter, if you are an upper-level manager or business owner, learning how to control and activate the stress response through better stress management is important for you as well.
-By cultivating a workplace wellness program that aims to reduce stress within your workers, you’ll be looking at improved productivity, a more involved and creative staff, and happier and healthier employees overall.
+Concerning the latter, if you are an upper-level manager or business owner, learning how to control and activate the stress response through better stress management is also important for you.
+By cultivating a workplace wellness program to reduce stress within your workers, you’ll be looking at improved productivity, a more involved and creative staff, and happier and healthier employees overall.